coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Creating a To-Do List Route

-Your next task is to create a page for the To-Do list. preferably you would want to make this the first page of the application.
+Your next task is to create a page for the To-Do list, preferably you would want to make this the first page of the application.
 Routes in `electron-vue` projects are defined in the `src/renderer/router/index.js` file while components are located in the `src/renderer/components` directory.
 Go into the `index.js` routes file and replace the contents in the file with the one below:

 ```javascript